transeptorlabs/transeptor-bundler/README.md

 <!--TOC-->

-## What is Transeptor?
+## What is Transeptor bundler?

 > Run a node.
 Join the ecosystem.
 Help shape the future of account abstraction.

-**Transeptor is a high-performance, modular ERC-4337 bundler designed to make smart accounts scalable and usable on Ethereum.** Built in TypeScript with a functional programming foundation, it prioritizes security and developer experience.
+**Transeptor bundler is a high-performance, modular ERC-4337 bundler designed to make smart accounts scalable and usable on Ethereum.** Built in TypeScript with a functional programming foundation, it prioritizes security and developer experience.
 Transeptor helps abstract complexity so teams can build intuitive applications on top of Account Abstraction.

-This project is maintained by **[Transeptor Labs](https://github.com/transeptorlabs)**, an open-source collective building public-good infrastructure to support Ethereum’s evolution toward a user-centric experience.
+This project is maintained by **[Transeptor Labs](https://transeptorlabs.io/)**, an open-source collective building public-good infrastructure to support Ethereum's ERC-4337 ecosystem.

 Our long-term vision is to: